Criminal Record Check In Singapore: Key Information And FAQs

 • Prevention: Punishment is intended to physically incapacitate the offender from causing further harm, and examples include detention, imprisonment, and disqualification from driving.

-• Rehabilitation: Punishment is intended to help the offender reform and prevent re-offence.
+• Rehabilitation: Punishment is intended to help the offender reform and prevent re-offending.
 Examples include probation, corrective or reformative training, and community sentences.

 Conclusion About Criminal Record Check In Singapore